zwets/amr-trinity/nextflow/README.md

  * `species`: name of the species of the isolate, may be empty or `Unknown`
  * `assembly`: path to the FASTA file with the assembled contigs

-Once you have the sample sheet, invoke the workflow as above:
+To run the workflow, specify the path to the sample sheet as input

+    ./main.nf --input path/to/isolates.tsv

+You will also want to override the output directory (default `./results`)

-    ./main.nf --input path/to/isolates.tsv --output path/to/results
+    ./main.nf --input path/to/isolates.tsv --output path/to/resultdir

-By default the aggregate hAMRonised results are written into `./results/`.

 To run with different config settings see [nextflow.config](nextflow.config).